-I hold a firm belief that hackers in the contemporary cyber sphere have been adversely influenced by private corporations and governments.
+I hold a firm belief that hackers in the contemporary digital sphere have been adversely influenced by private corporations and governments.
 In the early days of the internet, hacking culture emerged as a vibrant and diverse community of individuals who explored the digital landscape with curiosity and a passion for technology.
 These hackers were driven by a desire to push technological boundaries, challenge established systems, and promote freedom of information.

 We could say that hacking, in its early days, was characterized by a spirit of exploration and experimentation.
 From this emerged hacktivism, which advocated for causes such as free speech, privacy rights, and open access to information.
 Hacking was a tool used to expose corruption, challenge censorship, and champion digital freedoms.
 However, it is important to note that this era was not without its flaws, as subsets of criminal groups quickly emerged, preying on vulnerable individuals.